tiy-durham-fe-2015/curriculum/lectures/week-01-1.md

 So, FF is 255.

-Any color (red, gree, or blue) can have a value from 0 (0 = black) to FF (255 = full-strength).
+Any color (red, green, or blue) can have a value from 0 (0 = black) to FF (255 = full-strength).

-More recent browsers also support rgba and hsla
+More recent browsers also support rgba and hsla.
+Look em up.
+They're swell.

 ## Exercises

-Clone the week-1 starter project:

-* cd ~/src
-* git clone git@github.com:tiy-durham-fe-2015/week1_exercises.git
-* cd ~/src/week1_exercises
-* Atom .

-If you're not using Atom, open week1_exercises in your editor of choice...

-You'll be working from here and jsbin for your in-class exercises.

 ### Basic Text Layout

-Create a blog layout.
+Using jsbin, create a blog layout.
 Blog posts have a header, multiple paragraphs, and an image or two.
 (You can download some from [pexels](http://www.pexels.com/).)
 Content should be centered on screen, but text should be left-aligned.